How to train for your 10km race ?

-On the schedule, this is identified simply as “cross.”
-Tuesdays and Fridays are cross-training days: swimming, cycling, walking, or other forms of aerobic training.
+On the schedule, this is identified simply as “cross train.”
+Tuesdays and Saturdays are cross-training days: swimming, cycling, walking, or other forms of aerobic training.
 But don’t cross-train too vigorously.
 Cross-training days should be easy days.

-The longest runs are planned for Saturday's, since you probably have more time to do them on the weekends.
-If Saturday isn’t a convenient day for your long runs, feel free to do them on Friday, cross-training on Saturdays.
+The longest runs are planned for Fridays, since you probably have more time to do them on the weekends.
+If Friday isn’t a convenient day for your long runs, feel free to do them on Saturday, cross-training on Sundays.
 What pace should you run?
 Go slow.
 Don’t be afraid to take walking breaks.
 Just cover the distance.